danielhertenstein/html-to-markdown/README.md

 * Add support for nested lists
 * Add support for `<table>`s
 * Remove the Sacremento DSA links from the tests
-* Do the images need to be given file extensions to render properly?